Eva van Kemenade

-- ‘Demarginalising Popular Street Theatre: Louis Garon, Les Plaisants devis (1568-1601) and Colloque des trois supposts du Seigneur de la Coquille (1610)’ Marginalised Voices and Figures in French Festival Culture, 1500–1800, King's College London, London, United Kingdom (24-25 April 2021)
+- ‘Demarginalising Popular Street Theatre: Louis Garon, Les Plaisants devis (1568-1601) and Colloque des trois supposts du Seigneur de la Coquille (1610)’ Marginalised Voices and Figures in French Festival Culture, 1500–1800, King's College London (24-25 April 2021)

-‘The Powerplay of Popular Festivals in 16th and 17th Century Lyon’, Prato Consortium for Medieval and Renaissance Studies, Prato, Italy (12 Dec.
-2018)
+- ‘The Powerplay of Popular Festivals in 16th and 17th Century Lyon’, Prato Consortium for Medieval and Renaissance Studies, Prato, Italy (December 2018)

-- ‘Collecting Guide books in Early Twentieth-Century Rome: The Case of Oskar Pollak’, Rome Modern Italy Seminar, in collaboration with the École Française de Rome and the British School at Rome, KNIR, Rome, Italy (15 Dec.
-2016)
+- ‘Collecting Guide books in Early Twentieth-Century Rome: The Case of Oskar Pollak’, Rome Modern Italy Seminar, in collaboration with the École Française de Rome, British School at Rome and the Royal Netherlands Institute in Rome (December 2016)